Undistraction/warp-grid/README.md

 ### coonsPatch.config

-`config` provides access to the resolved configuration data that was used to generate the patch
+`config` provides access to the resolved configuration data that was used to generate the patch.
+The configuration data is not the same as the data you passed in, but is instead the internal representation of that data.

-- `columns` contains an array of column values
+- `columns` contains an array of column values.
 - `rows` contains an array of row values
 - `boundingCurves` contains the bounding curves object that was passed in.